PacificBiosciences/apps-scripts/RepeatAnalysisTools/README.md

 # Description
 This repo contains tools and wrapper scripts for processing, extracting and reporting sequence data generated with the PacBio No-Amp Targeted Sequencing Protocol (alpha).

-Sequence read data generated with the No-Amp protocol on PacBio Sequel instruments makes use of special asymmetric SMRTbell templates with different hairpin adapters on each end of the inserts and must be re-processed prior to analysis.
+Sequence read data generated with the No-Amp protocol on PacBio Sequel instruments make use of special asymmetric SMRTbell templates with different hairpin adapters on each end of the inserts and must be re-processed prior to analysis.

 This page describes the processing steps necessary and provides a set of extra tools for basic extraction and reporting of the results.

 Outputs from the analysis scripts include high-accuracy (>=QV20) CCS sequences for target regions so that users can easily analyze the results with other third party tools as necessary.

 ## Dependencies